-A bgpsec certificate will fail RPKI validation, as defined in [RFC6487], because the algorithm suite is different.
-Consequently, a RP needs to identify the EKU before applying the correspondent validation.
-A BGPSEC Router Certificate is an extension of the RPKI [RFC6480] to encompass routers.
-It is a building block of the larger BGPSEC security protocol used to validate signatures on BGPSEC Signature-Segment origination of Signed-Path segments [ID.sidr-bgpsecprotocol].
+A BGPsec Router Certificate will fail RPKI validation, as defined in [RFC6487], because the algorithm suite is different.
+Consequently, a RP needs to identify the EKU to determine the appropriate Validation constraint.

+A BGPsec Router Certificate is an extension of the RPKI [RFC6480] to encompass routers.
+It is a building block BGPsec and is used to validate signatures on BGPsec Signature-Segment origination of Signed-Path segments [ID.sidr-bgpsec-protocol].
 Thus its essential security function is the secure binding of one or more AS numbers to a public key, consistent with the RPKI allocation/assignment hierarchy.
-6. IANA Considerations None.